School Field Trips

 Please email [email protected].

-School programs at the Walters are funded through the generous support of Herman C. Bainder, The Ruth Carol Fund, City of Baltimore, B.J. and Bill Cowie, Citizens of Baltimore County, The Delaplaine Foundation, The Harry L. Gladding Foundation / Mr. and Mrs. Neal D. Borden, The Goldsmith Family Foundation, Ro & Marius P. Johnson Charitable Legacy, Inc., Howard County Government and the Howard County Arts Council, Maryland State Arts Council, Maryland State Department of Education, Joseph and Harvey Meyerhoff Family Charitable Funds, Robert E. Meyerhoff and Rheda Becker, Dr. John J. and Jean Peters Pilch Memorial Fund, The Ruth T. Rauch Early Childhood Program Fund, The Rauch Foundation, The Thomas Wilson Foundation, Truist Foundation, Venable Foundation, The Walters Women’s Committee Legacy Endowment, and the Gladys Winter Fund for Teacher Programs.
+School programs at the Walters Art Museum are made possible in part thanks to the combined generosity of The Ruth Carol Fund, The Delaplaine Foundation, The Goldsmith Family Foundation, Ro & Marius P. Johnson Charitable Legacy, Inc., Maryland State Department of Education-State Aided Institutions, Cynthia R. Mead Education Trust, Joseph and Harvey Meyerhoff Family Charitable Funds, PayCom, The Ludwig and Nancy Sternberger Foundation, The Thomas Wilson Foundation, Venable Foundation, The Walters Women’s Committee Legacy Endowment, and the Gladys Winter Fund for Teacher Programs.

 Close